toladata/Knowledgebase/README.md

 Hi TolaData enthusiasts!
-This knowledgebase is meant to show you some basic how-to's about the product, and answer any questions you might have on getting started with TolaData.
+This knowledgebase is meant to provide you basic guidance on the why's and how's of TolaData, and answer any questions you might have in the process.
+Happy exploring!